litl/backoff/README.rst

 implements the 'Full Jitter' algorithm as defined in the AWS Architecture Blog's `Exponential Backoff And Jitter
 <https://www.awsarchitectureblog.com/2015/03/backoff.html>`_ post.
+Note that with this algorithm, the time yielded by the wait generator is actually the *maximum* amount of time to wait.

 Previous versions of backoff defaulted to adding some random number of milliseconds (up to 1s) to the raw sleep value.
 If desired, this